 APPROVAL OF THE QUOTE FROM THE MRB GROUP FOR COMPLETION OF AN INDEPENDENT FEE EVALUATION FOR THE SITE DESIGN PROJECT WITH DELTA AIRPORT CONSULTANTS.

-On a motion by N. McGaw, seconded T. Bell, and voted on unanimously, Council approved quote from MRB Group for the completion of an independent fee evaluation for the site design project task order with Delta Airport Consultants.
+On a motion by N. McGaw, seconded T. Bell, and voted on unanimously, Council approved the quote from the MRB Group for the completion of an independent fee evaluation for the site design project task order with Delta Airport Consultants.

 RECOMMENDATION TO APPROVE CHANGING THE PARKING ENFORCEMENT HOURS TO 9 A.M.- 5 P.M.
 INSTEAD OF 10 A.M.- 5 P.M.
 NOTE: AFTER COMMITTEE, PARKING REVIEWED DANVILLE (9 A.M.- 6 P.M.)
 AND LEWISBURG (9 A.M.- 5 P.M.)
 TIMES.